Skip to main content

-Entries will be judged in two separate divisions: one for students in grades six through eight, and the other for students in grades nine through twelve.
-First, Second and Third place will be awarded in each category, in each division.
-The submitting teacher of each first prize winning student will receive $100.00 to spend for their classroom (one per teacher).
-Work will be judged by a prominent group of teachers and professionals.
+Each category and division will award First, Second, and Third place winners with gift cards.
+The submitting teacher of each first prize winning student will also receive a $100 gift card to spend for their classroom (one per teacher).
+Work will be judged by a prominent group of educators.

-We look forward to working with you and hope you will encourage your students to enter the Siegelbaum Literary and Visual Arts Competition of 2016-2017!
+We look forward to working with you and hope you will encourage your students to enter the Siegelbaum Literary and Visual Arts Competition of 2022!
 The guidelines, entry forms and all instructions for the competition are available below.

 Please feel free to contact the Museum at email@example.com with any questions you may have.

-Inquiries may be directed to Amy SaNogueira:
+Questions may be directed to Galeet at: